JadenTravnik/dyplot/readme.md

                   [1, 1, 1],
                   [-1, 1, 1]])

-# using some test data we can rotate the cube
 for i in np.arange(0, np.pi*4, np.pi*.1):
     theta, phi, psi = i, 1.4*i, .2*i
     Rx = np.array([